aerickt/steno-dictionaries/README.md

 #### Breaking up multisyllable words
 main.json relies on a lot of dropping unstressed vowels in order to break up words which is also used in this dictionary.
 Words such as "memorize" benefit from a rule like this as the middle syllable is essentially dropped, leaving it unambiguous as to where to break it up: `PHEPL/RAOEUZ`.
 This dictionary also includes some entries where unstressed vowels haven't been dropped, but it is recommended to not use these as they may not be complete.

 If it is still ambiguous as to where a syllable break starts (even if unstressed vowels have been dropped) then the rule is to carry each syllable as far as possible so that every stroke can start with a consonant.

-Consonants are also never doubled (`TKPWHROR/REU` (glory) would not be valid).
-I refer to this as the "normal" splitting method.
+Syllables should be split in a way that consonants are not doubled and that every stroke that's not an affix begins with a consonant.
+I call this the "normal" splitting method.

 Examples:
  - `TPOE/TPHE/TEUBG` → phonetic